-Understanding fan noise and subsequent impact goes beyond a review of inlet and outlet sound power or pressure values supplied by a fan manufacturer.
+Understanding fan noise and subsequent impact go beyond a review of inlet and outlet sound power or pressure values supplied by a fan manufacturer.
 Careful consideration must be given to all the sources of noise from the fan.
 As important as the fan itself, is the environment where it’s placed, this will ultimately determine the solution and the degree we attenuate the noise!
-When reviewing an engineering specification and before installing a fan in a noise sensitive area, it is important to identify the various sources of fan “breakout” noise and understand the means to address and attenuate them.
+When reviewing an engineering specification and before installing a fan in a noise-sensitive area, it is important to identify the various sources of fan “breakout” noise and understand the means to address and attenuate them.

 A typical bid specification might state the maximum noise level for the outlet of the fan at some distance and reference point.
-Should the specified fan installation be ducted both in and out, the maximum noise level from the fan housing might be specified.
-But, do we have enough information to provide the noise attenuation necessary to meet the client’s expectations for a noise sensitive site?
+Should the specified fan installation be ducted both in and out, the maximum noise level from the fan housing might be specified?
+But do we have enough information to provide the noise attenuation necessary to meet the client’s expectations for a noise-sensitive site?

 Now let’s look at some of the additional breakout points from our fan that are frequently overlooked.
 The fan shaft as it penetrates the housing leaves an open area around the shaft.
-Depending on the size of the shaft and opening, this can contribute major breakout noise.
+Depending on the size of the shaft and opening, this can contribute to major breakout noise.
 A simple shaft seal is usually enough to seal up the opening.
 Along with sheet metal gaps in the fan housing, review all gaps in the duct and gasketed flanges.

 Looking further at our example, we expect belt and motor noise, both of which are contributors to the overall fan noise level.
 Depending on the noise level to meet, we can blanket the belt guard and specify a low noise motor resulting in a 5 to 10 dBA noise reduction.